Bhumbra/CLAS/README.md

 biologically-inspired concepts.
 Generally, deep-learning libraries are dependent on calls to vendor-optimised BLAS libraries to perform the heavy lifting for fast multiplication of weight matrices with data.
 However the BLAS specification was originally devised in the 1970s for FORTRAN programmers to standardise low-level kernel operations then Level 3 (matrix-matrix) BLAS operations were introduced in the 1980s well before the rise of deep-learning.

-While the venerable BLAS standard is still universally used its double-precision matrix multiplication routine (dgemm) is disadvantaged by its BLAS heritage, especially in the context of deep learning, in the following ways:
+While the venerable BLAS standard is still universally used, deep-learning is likely to benefit strongly from a more tailored specification.
+For example, the double-precision matrix multiplication routine (dgemm) is disadvantaged by its BLAS heritage, particularly in the context of deep learning, in the following ways:

 - its specification, by necessity, in C and FORTRAN differ (the C version has an additional first parameter).